jtheisen/safe-mvc-urls/README.md

 }
 ```

-your can create urls in views with
+you can create urls in views with

 ```
 <a href="@(Url.To<MyController>().MyAction("foo", 42))">link</a>